haravetskyy/space-adventure/README.md

+# Space Adventure

+Training project aimed at using <video> HTML tag gradient effect and in team using git

-# ampli-adv-fe-09-video
+#

-Link to site : https://yngharavetskyy.github.io/ampli-adv-fe-09-video/index.html (_master branch_)

-**Produced by Taras Kostiv and Yura Haravetskyy**
+**Made by Taras Kostiv and Yura Haravetskyy**